cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 network.
 This is how it will be used over the course of the Bandit wargame as well as some of the other wargames by OverTheWire.

+{% callout(type="note") %}
-{{ callout(type="note", text="It's worth mentioning that SSH is usually (and preferably) used with an SSH key.
+It's worth mentioning that SSH is usually (and preferably) used with an SSH key.
 More specifically a key-pair.
 A public key and a private key which are both needed to take advantage of the aforementioned public-key cryptography.
-I won't go into detail here, but don't worry there are a couple later levels that do utilize SSH keys, so I'll discuss them in more detail when we reach them.") }}
+I won't go into detail here, but don't worry there are a couple later levels that do utilize SSH keys, so I'll discuss them in more detail when we reach them.
+{% end %}

-### Log in - Solution
+### Solution

 The prompt tells us that both the `username` and `password` are `bandit0`.